rezafikkri/rezafikkri.github.io/data/writing/how-facebook-changing-the-way-we-interact.md

 slug: "how-facebook-is-changing-the-way-we-interact"
 ---

-# How Facebook is Changing the Way We Interact

 The rise of social media and the ubiquity of platforms such as Facebook have revolutionized the way people interact with one another and engage with the world around them.
 Facebook has become a powerful tool for connecting people, sharing information, and promoting businesses, causes, and ideas.

 One of the most significant changes in human interaction due to Facebook is the way people communicate with one another.
 In the past, communicating with someone even just a few miles away could involve difficulty and expense.
 Now, however, people can easily stay in touch with a simple message or post on their Facebook wall.
 Additionally, thanks to Facebook’s extensive reach, individuals can now connect with people from all over the globe who share similar interests or ideas.